An official reduction or invalidation of an assessed valuation after the initial assessment for ad valorem taxation has been completed.

 An Improvement Location Certificate (“ILC”) is primarily used by mortgage and/or title companies to assist in residential property transactions.
 This certificate typically documents the location of improvements upon a parcel of land and graphically shows the location of easements and/or other encumbrances affecting the property as disclosed in information provided by the title company.
 Typically, the surveying methods used in the preparation of an “ILC” are not sufficient to precisely determine the location and dimensions of property lines, or the exact location of improvements upon or adjacent to the subject property.
 Therefore, an “ILC” should not be construed to be a land survey plat or an improvement survey plat.
 By State law the professional land surveyor who prepares an “ILC” must use a mandated certification that includes the following phrase “…that it is not to be relied upon for the establishment of fence, building or other future improvement lines…” For more information go to the County Surveyor’s page.

 Buildings or other relatively permanent structures or developments (such as buildings, fixtures, fences, and water rights) located on or attached to land.
+Homes and buildings are appraised and valued separately from the land.

 Street grading, street surfacing and paving, curb and gutters, street lights, street signs, sidewalks, crosswalks, water mains and lines, water meters, fire hydrants, sanitary sewers, storm drainage facilities, culverts, bridges, public utilities, or other such installations designated by the Planning Commission or Board of County Commissioners.